Hemanthsp999/HousePricePrediction.go/README.md

 ### House Price Prediction using Multiple Linear Regression in Go Lang

-## No External Library or functions are used for Model building
+## No External Libraries are used for Model building

 ## Built from scratch.